 * The final flashback of "Class Picture".
 It shows the gang discussing the merits of I Dream Of Jeannie vs Bewitched over the years of their friendship.
 In the end, the entire gang is in the circle (one of the few times this happened on the show) laughing and goofing off.
 For anyone who has fond memories of hanging out down the street with their friends in high school, this is guaranteed a smile.

 * Red explaining to Eric that for family members, you only say "I love you" when you're in trouble or you're just drunk.
 As he says, "Otherwise, it's a given."

 * In "Til the Next Goodbye," everyone has a moment where they say goodbye to Eric.
 Yep, even and especially Red.

 * Mixed with a Moment Of Funny when Red accidentally admits that he considers Fez to be part of the family.

 --> "I'm miserable because I had to spend the day cooped up in the car with that ''mustard gas'' you call cologne!
 But mostly I'm miserable because that's how we do it in this family!"

 * As an overall theme of the series, Kitty acting as a surrogate mother for Eric's friends, who all came from abusive or neglectful families.
 This is hilariously lampshaded by Red after Kitty offers to take Jackie in when her father is arrested and her mother hasn't come home:

--->'''Red:''' Every time we have a spare room, you want to fill it up with a stray child.
+-->'''Red:''' Kitty, every time we have an empty room, you want to fill it up with a stray child.
 You're like the Old Lady who Lived in a Shoe.